Caroline Bowen: Biography

 Bowen studied speech therapy in Melbourne, graduating from the Victorian School of Speech and Hearing Science with a LACST (Licentiate of the Australian College of Speech Therapists, a forerunner of the Australian Association of Speech and Hearing, later to become Speech Pathology Australia) in 1970, and received her PhD degree in 1996 from Macquarie University, Australia.
 She also has qualifications in Speech and Drama from Trinity College London (ATCL performer 1964; LTCL teaching 1966) and a diploma in Family Therapy (1989) from the now disbanded Family Therapy Institute of Australia.

 She has worked extensively across Australia, Ireland and the UK and is regarded as an international expert in both clinical fields of children's speech sound disorders and in the use of technology to improve speech pathology practice.
-She is a Senior Honorary Research Fellow in Linguistics at Macquarie University in Australia, and an Honorary Research Fellow in Speech-Language Pathology at the University of KwaZulu-Natal in South Africa.
+She is an Adjunct Fellow in Speech Pathology at the University of Technology Sydney, and an Honorary Research Fellow in Speech-Language Pathology at the University of KwaZulu-Natal in South Africa.

 In 2008 Bowen was elected as a fellow the American Speech–Language–Hearing Association.
 In 2011 she was made a life member of Speech Pathology Australia and in 2014 became an honorary fellow of the Royal College of Speech and Language Therapists.
 She is the only Australian, and only speech-language pathologist, to be awarded high honours by all three of these professional organisations.